Calan Breckon • Updated March 3, 2023

 There are so many reasons why you might want to start your own membership site but I’ll list my top 4 here for you.

 So many things that we consume today run off a subscription-based model.
 Anything that you have to pay monthly is a subscription model.
-Usually, it’s a smaller fee, but over time those fees stack up.
+Usually, it’s a smaller fee, but over time those recurring payments stack up.

 Why wouldn’t you want to create that kind of financial stability for yourself?